 Does Freezing Affect Nutrients?

 The FDA Food Code lists the specific temperatures and durations of freezing to kill parasitic worms in fish.
-However, cases of salmonella toxins in pre-frozen fish eaten raw or partially cooked attest to the fact freezing salmon will not necessarily ensure your fish is pathogen-free 5.
+However, cases of salmonella toxins in pre-frozen fish eaten raw or partially cooked attest to the fact freezing will not necessarily ensure your fish is pathogen-free 4.

 Canned Red Fish and Microorganisms

 Canned salmon undergoes a sterilization process, wherein pressurized cooking under high temperatures of 240-266°F is done.
-This is the only preservative method employed in the salmon canning process since the cans are airtight.
+This is the only preservative method employed since the cans are airtight.

-This process makes canned salmon a better alternative to frozen when regarding harmful microbes.
+This process makes canned a better alternative to frozen when regarding harmful microbes.
 For example, Clostridium botulinum, which causes botulism, is eliminated only at temperatures above the boiling point.

 How to Avoid Bacteria in Frozen Salmon

-Frozen salmon can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
-To avoid potential health consequences, the FDA suggests these things to consider 6:
+Frozen can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
+To avoid potential health consequences, the FDA suggests these things to consider 5:

 - Packaging.
 Avoid packing frozen fish in torn, open or crushed packages.
 Fish packaging with signs of frost or ice crystals shows the fish has been stored too long or thawed and refrozen.

 - Storage.
 Store frozen fish in your freezer as soon as possible.
 Otherwise, wrap in foil, plastic wrap or moisture-proof paper to store in the freezer.
 Consider an airtight bag by using a vacuum sealer.